Here's Our Rant About First Majestic Silver Corp. (AG)

 AG’s Market Performance

-AG stocks went up by 1.50% for the week, with a monthly jump of 10.97% and a quarterly performance of 24.18%, while its annual performance rate touched -20.00%.
-The volatility ratio for the week stands at 4.35% while the volatility levels for the past 30 days are set at 5.00% for First Majestic Silver Corp..
-The simple moving average for the period of the last 20 days is 0.71% for AG stocks with a simple moving average of 9.36% for the last 200 days.
+AG stocks went down by -0.66% for the week, with a monthly jump of 0.60% and a quarterly performance of 29.27%, while its annual performance rate touched -20.20%.
+The volatility ratio for the week stands at 4.49% while the volatility levels for the past 30 days are set at 4.50% for First Majestic Silver Corp..
+The simple moving average for the period of the last 20 days is -0.21% for AG stocks with a simple moving average of 9.23% for the last 200 days.

-During the last 5 trading sessions, AG rose by +1.50%, which changed the moving average for the period of 200-days by -16.19% in comparison to the 20-day moving average, which settled at $13.52.
-In addition, First Majestic Silver Corp. saw 22.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AG fell by -0.66%, which changed the moving average for the period of 200-days by -14.53% in comparison to the 20-day moving average, which settled at $13.53.
+In addition, First Majestic Silver Corp. saw 21.24% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AG